John Dean: Research on accuracy of Dean's memory

-When it was revealed that Nixon had secretly recorded all meetings in the Oval Office, famous psychologist and memory researcher Ulric Neisser analyzed Dean's recollections of the meetings, as expressed through his testimony, in comparison to the meetings' actual recordings.
+When it was revealed that Nixon had secretly recorded all meetings in the Oval Office, psychologist and memory researcher Ulric Neisser analyzed Dean's recollections of the meetings, as expressed through his testimony, in comparison to the meetings' actual recordings.
 A sharp critic of studying memory in a laboratory setting, Neisser saw "a valuable data trove" in Dean's recall.

 Neisser found that, despite Dean's confidence, the tapes proved that his memory was anything but a tape recorder.
 Dean failed to recall any conversations verbatim, and often failed to recall the gist of conversations correctly.
 Neisser did not explain the difference as one of deception; rather, he thought that the evidence supported the theory that memory is not akin to a tape recorder and instead should be thought of as reconstructions of information that are greatly affected by rehearsal, or attempts at replay.

 Criminal trial

 Dean pleaded guilty to obstruction of justice before Watergate trial judge John Sirica on October 19, 1973.
 He admitted supervising payments of "hush money" to the Watergate burglars, notably E. Howard Hunt, and revealed the existence of Nixon's enemies list.
-Watergate Special Prosecutor Archibald Cox was interested in meeting with Dean and planned to do so a few days later, but Cox was fired by Nixon the next day; it was not until a month later that Cox was replaced by Leon Jaworski.
+Watergate special prosecutor Archibald Cox was interested in meeting with Dean and planned to do so a few days later, but Cox was fired by Nixon the next day; it was not until a month later that Cox was replaced by Leon Jaworski.
 On August 2, 1974, Sirica handed down a sentence to Dean of one to four years in a minimum-security prison.
 But when Dean surrendered as scheduled on September 3, he was diverted to the custody of U.S. Marshals and kept instead at Fort Holabird (near Baltimore, Maryland) in a special "safe house" primarily used for witnesses against the Mafia.
 He spent his days at the offices of Jaworski, the Watergate Special Prosecutor, and testifying in the trial of Watergate conspirators Mitchell, Haldeman, Ehrlichman, Robert Mardian, and Kenneth Parkinson, which concluded in December.
 All except Parkinson were convicted, largely based upon Dean's evidence.
 Dean's lawyer moved to have his sentence reduced and on January 8, Sirica granted the motion, adjusting Dean's sentence to time served, which was four months.
 With his plea to felony offenses, Dean was disbarred as a lawyer in Virginia and the District of Columbia.